foam-framework/foam/README.md

 ## Feature Oriented Active Modeller

-FOAM is a full-stack MVC Meta-Programming framework.
+FOAM is a full-stack Reactive MVC Meta-Programming framework.

 While it is written in Javascript, it can be used to generate code for any language or platform.